On Bruhat-Tits theory over a higher dimensional base: Schematization of n -parahoric groups

-In this subsection we take a close look at a couple of counter-examples in Bruhat-Tits \cite[3.2.15]{bruhattits}.
-The examples highlight how the procedure developed in \S3 of \cite{bruhattits} of taking schematic closures in certain linear groups could give schemes which are neither {\em flat} nor {\em group schemes}.
-This phenomenon happens when the base scheme is $\mathbb A^{^2}$.
-By discarding certain bad components in the fibre over $o \in \mathbb A^{^2}$ they extract a {\tt 2BT}-group scheme whose {\em affineness} is left in doubt.
+In this subsection we take a closer look at a couple of counter-examples in Bruhat--Tits \cite[Section~3.2.15]{bruhattits}.
+The examples highlight how the procedure developed in Section~3 of \cite{bruhattits} of taking schematic closures in certain linear groups could give schemes which are neither {\em flat} nor {\em group schemes}.
+This phenomenon happens when the base scheme is $\mathbb A^{2}$.
+By discarding certain bad components in the fibre over $o \in \mathbb A^{2}$, they extract a {\tt 2BT}-group scheme whose {\em affineness} is left in doubt.